jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 <iframe width="900" height="550" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/8.embed"></iframe>

-The interactive plotly chart allows us to see the actors with the highest movie features, with the list of movies available on hover over.
+The interactive plotly chart (below) allows us to see the actors with the highest movie features, with the list of movies available on hover over.
 I chose to only plot actors that had featured in five or more movies as anymore and the plot would be unreadable (and I was too lazy to created a user defined input range or value filter).
 The plot begins with the highest number of movie features on the far left of the chart, ranked descending order.

 <iframe width="950" height="580" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/12.embed"></iframe>